erikdubois/arcolinux-nemesis/README.md

 I run `0-current-choices.sh` to handle everything automatically — removing unwanted packages, installing the ones I need, and setting up all my personal preferences, including Chadwm as my tiling window manager.

->The bottom line:
->choose any Linux system you prefer and stay in control with these scripts.
+>Bottom line: choose any Linux system you prefer and stay in control with these scripts.

 Stay safe, learn, have fun, and enjoy the experience!